Wright Cadet

-The Wright Cadet was a low floor midibus body built on the DAF/VDL SB120 chassis by Wrightbus between 2000 and 2006.
+The Wright Cadet was a low floor midibus body built on the DAF/VDL SB120 chassis by Wrightbus between 2000 and 2008.
 It was sold via VDL dealer Arriva Bus & Coach.
-Of the 681 produced, 366 were for Arriva subsidiaries including eight for its Netherlands subsidiary.
-Bus Éireann purchased 35.
+Of the 681 produced, 366 were for Arriva subsidiaries, including eight for its Netherlands subsidiary.
+Bus Éireann purchased 35, and UniversityBus of Hatfield purchased five between 2000 and 2001.

 Volvo Merit

 The SB120/Cadet combination was also sold through Volvo Buses for a time following the withdrawal from sale of its own B6BLE chassis in 2002 without a direct replacement.
-Cadets sold through Volvo were marketed as the Volvo Merit, although they were identical to Cadets sold through Wrightbus.
+Cadets sold through Volvo had all DAF/VDL badging removed and were marketed as the Volvo Merit, although they were visually identical to Cadets sold through Wrightbus; forty-eight were sold in this way to Warrington Borough Transport between 2003 and 2008.